 Carrie Roberts* //

 I have added resource file and autorun functionality to PowerShell Empire.
 Empire now has the ability to run multiple commands at once by specifying the commands in a resource file.
 You can use this feature to automate the startup of your listeners and perform other tasks.
 In addition, you can specify multiple commands to run automatically on any new agents that connect using the new autorun feature.
-The code for both of these features was merged into the Empire dev branch on October 18, 2017.
-It will make its way into the next Empire release but until then you’ll need to check out the Empire dev branch to play with it.

 Consider the following resource file containing the Empire commands used to startup our go-to listener named http443 on port 443.
 In this example, the file is called http443.rc and is located in the root directory.

 listeners uselistener http set Name http443 set DefaultProfile /admin/login.php,/console/dashboard.asp,/news/today.jsp| Mozilla/5.0 (Windows NT 6.1; WOW64; Trident/7.0); set Host 192.168.0.124 set Port 443 execute

 To run all these commands at once within Empire simply use the newly added “resource” command as shown below.

 Wow, that was easy, one command and everything is started with our custom settings!

 Here is another example resource file to generate the OS X and Windows launch commands for our new listener.